Word Document Sanitisation

 Export Clean Copy**

-Download your sanitized .docx file with all sensitive information replaced by redacted items.
+Download your sanitised .docx file with all sensitive information replaced by redacted items.
 The formatting, styles, and structure stay intact - only the sensitive data changes.

 What's Preserved?